-stars, right and below.
+These are the brittle stars, below.
 They bear a resemblance to the starfish.

-species, found on the sea bottom at all depths.
+There are about 2000 species, found on the sea bottom at all depths.
 However, unlike starfish these are neither scavengers nor suspension feeders.

 They are flat with a central disc and (usually) five long, thin arms, see below.
 The ossicles of the skeleton are fused, and the arms are used in locomotion.
 The tube feet are used in feeding.
 They have no anus or pedicellariae and the madreporite is located on the under surface.
-The mouth has five jaw-like
+The mouth has five jaw-like plates.